-A common thyroid disease is hyperthyroidism.
-With hyperthyroidism there is an overproduction of thyroid hormones.
+Hyperthyroidism is a common thyroid disease.
+With hyperthyroidism, there is an overproduction of thyroid hormones.
 People with this condition may experience some complications in relation to the eye.
 When this occurs it is called thyroid eye disease.
 These eye problems are most commonly caused by abnormal swelling of the soft tissues surrounding the eyes, and enlargement of the muscles that move the eyes and open the eyelids.
 This results in eyes that protrude forward.
-When this occurs there may be retraction of the upper eyelids which forces the lids apart which causes an inability to fully close the eyelids, and an abnormally large amount of the front of the eyes is exposed.
+When this occurs there may be a retraction of the upper eyelids which forces the lids apart which causes an inability to fully close the eyelids, and an abnormally large amount of the front of the eyes are exposed.
 This results in wide prominent eyes, a fixed staring expression, and infrequent blinking of the eyelids.

 There are surgical options available to those with thyroid eye disease, as well as medical intervention options to alleviate the swelling.
 Contact your doctor at the Eye Physicians of Long Beach to schedule a consultation.